PabloXOC/42_so_long/README.md

 1111111111111
 ```

 Under /maps there are a few different maps.
-Some are valid, some are not.
+For testing purposes some are valid and some are not.
+They are clearly named so it should be easy to tell what problem each of the incorrect maps have.

 ## Compilation Instructions